Java RTO API Best Practices

 • Client applications should be able to handle unexpected message formats.
 In the case of consuming from endpoints, a client application should acknowledge received messages even if those messages are unexpectedly formatted.

 Client applications should be able to contend with unexpected message formats.
 There shouldn't be any assumptions made about a message's payload; for example, a payload may contain an empty attachment.
-Applications should be coded such that they will avoid crashing, as well as logging the message contents and sending an acknowledgment back to the event broker if using Guaranteed Messaging.
+Applications should be coded such that they will avoid crashing, as well as logging the message contents and sending an acknowledgment back to the event broker if using Guaranteed messaging.
 If client applications crash without sending acknowledgments, then when they reconnect, the same messages will be redelivered causing the applications to fail again.

 Client Acknowledgment